ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/streamline-cli.md

 The Streamline CLI tools can be used without SPE.
 Load operation data source metrics will not be available, and branch mispredict metrics may be less accurate.

+## Building your application

+Your application should be a release build, but needs to include symbol information.
+Build your application with the `-g` option to include symbol information.
+Arm recommends that you disable link-time-optimization to make the profile easier to understand.

+If you are using the `workflow_topdown_basic option`, ensure that your application workload is at least 20 seconds long, in order to give the core time to capture all of the metrics needed.
+This time increases linearly as you add more metrics to capture.

 ## Install Streamline CLI Tools

 1. Download and extract the Streamline CLI tools on your Arm server: